YanaSn0/AutoHotkey/README.md

 Up and down: 2 side buttons while holding right.

+Fail Safe: Ctrl + Shift + Escape.

-Auto scroll: Scroll 1 to 3 while holding right (or left if selecting text) 100 50 1ms, press any key to stop.
+Auto scroll: Scroll 1 to 5 times while holding XButton1 or right click (or left if selecting text) 150 100 50 25 1ms, press any button to stop.

+Scolling while active and button released will increase or deacrease till get to 0 then stop if in mode 2.

 Auto Scoll Mode: Wheel click while holding right.
 Mode 1 stops when release button, mode 2 doesn't, any button to stop.